-• If there is no right-turn lane, a large group should form a double line and take your place in the rightmost lane.
-Once through the intersection, ease right into a single line
+• If there is no right-turn lane, a large group should form a double line and take its place in the right-most lane.
+Once through the intersection, ease right into a single line.

-Turns
+Turns:

 • Turning Right: Stay to the right of the right-most lane